HackathonHackers/code-of-conduct/README.md

 ## Appendix D: Coda

 Here’s to the hackers.
 The tinkerers.
 The makers.
 The ones who create things quickly.
 While some may see them as sleep-deprived loons, we see dedication.
 Because the students who are crazy enough to think they can make something awesome in just 36 hours, are the ones who do.

+# License

+This code of conduct is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
+In short, this code of conduct could be used and remixed as long as the original is properly cited.
+See a summary of the license here: (https://creativecommons.org/licenses/by/4.0/).